angular-buch/website-articles/blog/2025-10-signal-forms-part2/README.md

 ## What's Next?

-In this second part, we've explored advanced validation patterns:
+In this second part, we've explored advanced validation techniques and schema patterns in Signal Forms, including:

 - Custom validation functions with `validate()`
 - Cross-field validation with `validateTree()`